The Nonlocal Stefan Problem via a Martingale Transport: Introduction

 The nonlinear dynamics in the Stefan problem occurs at the interface $\Gamma= \partial\{\eta>0\}$.
 Below we will regard the set $\{\eta>0\}$ as the water/liquid region and $\{\eta=0\}$ as the ice/solid region.
 We will see that the set $\{\eta=0\}$ increases in time for \eqref{St1}, and decreases in time for \eqref{St2}.
 The challenge in studying either type of Stefan problem lies in the unknown regularity of both $\Gamma$ and the enthalpy variable $h$ across $\Gamma$.

 While formally \eqref{St1} and \eqref{St2} fully describe the evolution of $h$ and $\eta$, it is challenging to describe the evolution of the problem as a system, especially in the nonlocal case where $h$ does not stay constant in the zero set of $\eta$; the reason being that the underlying particles could jump.
 The difficulty lies in the description of $h$ on the interface $\partial\{\eta>0\}$.
 For the nonlocal case, any type of regularity properties of $\Gamma$ is unknown for $0<s<1$ for either \eqref{St1} or \eqref{St2}, and likely $\Gamma$ may be highly irregular due to the nonlocal diffusion present in the equation.
-For the local case, \eqref{St1} is well-known to have non-unique evolution with jump-discontinuities \cite{sherman1970general,chayes2012supercooled,delarue} likely with very little regularity for the interface \cite{misha}.
+For the local case, \eqref{St1} is well-known to have non-unique evolution with jump-discontinuities \cite{sherman1970general,chayes2012supercooled}, though recently a physically natural notion of minimal-jump solutions was shown to generate unique solutions in one space dimension \cite{delarue}.
+It is likely that the solutions have very little regularity for the interface \cite{ckk24,misha}.
 On the other hand, the local version of \eqref{St2} is well-known to generate stable weak solutions with regularizing properties, extensively studied in the literature (see e.g. \cite{acs,choikim, figalli_stefan, hadzic, meirmanov11}).
 For the nonlocal case, most available result regarding \eqref{St2} focus on well-posedness result for the enthalpy-version of the problem (see \eqref{Ste} below): see \cite{athana_caf2010,athana_caf2022,del2017distributional, del2017uniqueness, del2021one}.
+Later our analysis will in particular show that our temperature-based solution of $\eqref{St2}$ is equivalent to the enthalpy-based solution of $\eqref{Ste}$, when $(h-\eta)(0,x)\in \{0,1\}$ (see Theorem~\ref{melting_theorem} ($c$)).
+We also point out that our notion of weak solutions for $\eqref{Ste}$ is the same as those studied in the aforementioned references.